 After getting a virtual business address, you will need to register your remote business.

-Here is where you decide the business name, choose an appropriate business structure depending on how much tax you want to pay, and to what extent you want to be held personally liable.
+Here is where you decide the business name, and choose an appropriate business structure depending on how much tax you want to pay, and to what extent you want to be held personally liable.

 If you want to learn more about registering a business in Hong Kong, we've got you covered.